-Synology has released a NAS that limits storage from other companies, but the vast majority of users on the Internet are saying they will switch from Synology to a NAS from another company.
+Synology has released a NAS that limits storage from other companies, but the overwhelming majority of users online are switching from Synology to other companies' NAS.

 Synology has announced that

 it will restrict the use of third-party storage with its own NAS .
-On Thursday, April 24, 2025 (Japan time), the first personal NAS equipped with a third-party storage restriction system, the DS925+ , was released.
-However, overseas reviewers have given the DS925+ a negative evaluation, and in an online survey, the overwhelming majority of respondents said they would switch from Synology to a third-party NAS.
+On April 24, 2025 (Thursday, Japan time), the company released the DS925+ , its first personal NAS with a third-party storage restriction system.
+However, overseas reviewers have given the DS925+ negative reviews, and in an online survey, the overwhelming majority of respondents said they would switch from Synology to a third-party NAS.

 DiskStation DS925+ | Synology Inc.